flavioespinoza/flavio-hours-tracker/README.md

 ## flavio-hours-tracker

-Calculator hours by pulling your commits from your local get a project folder for the last 30 days.
+Estimates your hours worked over the last 40 days by pulling your commits from your local github projects folder.

 ### Steps to Use